haren2312/kubernetes-course/_exercises/09-security_fundamentals/08-default_service_accounts.md

    You can exec into the pod and try running `kubectl` commands or curl requests to the Kubernetes API.

 ## Conclusion

 Today, we explored the key concept of service accounts in Kubernetes, how they manage identities, and how to create and utilize your own service accounts for your pods.
 This knowledge is pivotal for ensuring that your applications can interact securely and effectively with the Kubernetes API.
 Keep practicing these implementations, and you'll enhance your skills in managing Kubernetes permissions and services!
 Remember, consistent practice will lead to deeper understanding. 🧠

-## Lecture Description
-In this lecture, we explore the concept of service accounts in Kubernetes, discussing their role in authentication and interaction with the Kubernetes API.
-Students learn how to create service accounts, bind them to pods, and understand the permissions associated with default service accounts in different namespaces.